Maltose: Sources and absorption

 Maltose is a malt component, a substance obtained when the grain is softened in water and germinates.
 It is also present in highly variable quantities in partially hydrolyzed starch products like maltodextrin, corn syrup and acid-thinned starch.

 Outside of plants, maltose is also (likely) found in honey.

 In humans, maltose is broken down by various maltase enzymes, providing two glucose molecules that can be further processed: either broken down to provide energy, or stored as glycogen.
 The lack of the sucrase-isomaltase enzyme in humans causes sucrose intolerance, but complete maltose intolerance is extremely rare because there are four different maltase enzymes.

+Culinary uses

+Maltose syrup is a key ingredient for char siu, a Cantonese-style barbecued pork, and is also used in other roasted meat marinades.
+In 1960s Hong Kong, maltose syrup sandwiched between two saltine crackers was a common street food due to its simplicity and low cost.
+In the present day, it is considered a nostalgic food and is mostly found at traditional food stalls in Hong Kong, Macau and Taiwan.